 Apart from the Sphinx statue which is located near the Pompey’s Pillar, there isn’t much else nearby, although many visitors to take a walk through the nearby Arab cemetery.
 Also if you head a couple of blocks north of the pillar, you’ll arrive at the site of the ancient catacombs of Kom el Shuqafa.
 These consist of four floors, all of which are below ground.
 However, the lowest level is usually flooded.

 Learn more about the Pillar of Pompey here.

-Many Egypt tour packages include a stay in Alexandria, but not all tours do, and the same can be said for Pompey’s Pillar, in that not all Egypt tours will a visit to this ancient site.
+Many Egypt tour packages include a stay in Alexandria, but not all tours do, and the same can be said for Pompey’s Pillar, in that not all Alexandria tours will include a visit to this ancient site.

 Epic Egypt Tour Packages

 Explore the best of Alexandria and Egypt.
 Find and book your dream trip today.

 Looking for more information before you decide?
 We have a specific international guide covering the most important points you need to be aware of before traveling to Egypt.